 After that, I learned to always have a good walk into any art gallery in my path.
 I discovered a magical world where ideas, feeling s and experiences can be communicated though non-linguistic means.
 Art appreciation is my terrifying friend.
 However, I always make sure to avoid looking at any original art by the great Gustav Klimt, for fear of what the voice might say to me next.
 What if the next time I hear the voice it says:” ihath! go find boxer Mike Tyson and kick him in the shin …. just for fun …. just to see what happens!”
 Would I have the wisdom to pass? or Would I feel compelled to obey? … I prefer to keep that an unresolved mystery.

-Would love to hear your story about art appreciation?
+Would love to hear your definitions of art.
 Is there a particular work of art that did it for you?

 At this point I will chose this among many definitions of art.

 Art does not reproduce the visible; rather, it makes visible.Paul Klee

 One Friday evening I participated in TWS reading series and had an inspiring evening.
 The video above is a video clip of the story that I read there.
 I am being introduced by the talented and beautiful Fiona Scott who blogs at Babe With a Back Pack, documenting her travel adventures all over the world.
 She is planning a trip to Morocco so watch out for a few spicy posts on her blog in the coming months.